Music of Uganda: Promotion of Ugandan Music

 According to Jones, A.M (1954), traditional music has remained popular with rural communities and Uganda has a plethora of distinctive instruments, which can also be heard in contemporary popular music.
-The most notable record labels like Black Market Records and international organisations such as Singing Wells and Selam from the UK have been working to promote regional and traditional music in Uganda.
+The most notable record labels such as Black Market Records and international organisations such as Singing Wells and Selam from the UK have been working to promote regional and traditional music in Uganda.
 Currently, the above organisations have been specialising in field-recording in rural areas.
 Their initial projects were aimed at helping the localisation of hip-hop, though they have recently been facilitating capacity building work (audio production, copyright knowledge) through the support of Swedish International Development Cooperation Agency (SIDA).
 Some UK labels have picked up on obscure but cool local music scenes and some of Uganda's music could fill this niche and find a route to international markets.
 These styles could include Larakaraka music from Gulu or Bukusu Music from the North East Mbale region.
 Alongside Kandongo Kamu, another native popular music is Kidandali.
 In their contemporary forms they are both fused with reggae and ragga.

 Ugandan pop musicians have used radio and television to promote their music.
-Others have held concerts and others performing their music at events like weddings and other kinds of parties.
+Others have held concerts and others performing their music at events such as weddings and other kinds of parties.
 With the coming of the internet, they used social media to promote their music.
 These avenues also helped then earn money.
 However, most Ugandan musicians haven't yet embraced digital distribution of their music.
-The Covid-19 pandemic reached in Uganda and affected the way of music promotion and distribution and saw musicians embracing the use of the internet to promote and distribute their music.
+The Covid-19 pandemic affected the method of music promotion and distribution and saw musicians embracing the use of the internet to promote and distribute their music.